Wiki · Concept · Last reviewed July 10, 2026

 For AI agents, identity assurance appears when an agent helps with banking, benefits, hiring, age assurance, school services, travel, health access, professional licensing, or customer onboarding.
 A browser agent might be asked to sign in, fetch verified claims, fill a regulated form, or decide whether an assurance result is enough for the next step.

-An agent should treat verified identity claims as sensitive evidence, not as ambient permission.
+An AI agent should treat verified identity claims as sensitive evidence, not as ambient permission.
 The record should preserve the relying party, provider, requested claims, returned claims, trust framework, assurance level if present, evidence category, delivery channel, human approval event, and retention rule.
 The agent may explain the claim, but it should not silently transform identity evidence into eligibility, consent, or authority to act.

 Governance Risks